Sitkus/image_search/README.md

 # Simple Image Search App

-This project was part of job interview task.
+This project was part of a given task.

 ## Project goals